tempoz/dao_dpi_wrapper/README.md

 - Copy the `wrapper.bat` file in this repository next to (in the same folder as) your `DAOrigins.exe`.

 - Run `DAOriginsConfig.exe` and select the resolution you want the UI to display at (smaller resolutions mean a bigger UI).
 Remember that whatever resolution you select must match the aspect ratio of the resolution you selected in the dgVoodoo step.
+Don't forget to save the setting before closing.

 - (Optional) To avoid an irritating dialog box on game close, you can [disable the Program Compatibility Assistant](https://www.isunshare.com/computer/why-and-how-to-disable-program-compatibility-assistant-service.html).
 If this page disappears, there are instructions included in the second comment block in the `wrapper.bat` file.